 If you have any questions, please contact Oanh Kasperski.

-The sites on the degroote.mcmaster.ca and business.mcmaster.ca domains, including this one, use Google Analytics.
+The sites on the degroote.mcmaster.ca and business.mcmaster.ca domains, including this one, and some other sites associated with the DeGroote School of Business, use Google Analytics.
 Some information, such as the pages you visit, your IP address (which implies location), and other browsing-related data, is sent to Google.
 Google may set and read cookies in your browser.